 Emma Pierson 2023 Early Career Fellow

-Affiliation Assistant Professor, Cornell Tech Hard Problem Solved for access, participation, and agency in the development of AI and the growth of its ecosystem and its beneficial use for countries, companies, organizations, and segments of society and people, especially those not involved in the development of AI.
+Affiliation Assistant Professor, University of California, Berkeley Hard Problem Solved for access, participation, and agency in the development of AI and the growth of its ecosystem and its beneficial use for countries, companies, organizations, and segments of society and people, especially those not involved in the development of AI.

-Emma Pierson is an assistant professor of computer science at the Jacobs Technion-Cornell Institute at Cornell Tech and the Technion, and a computer science field member at Cornell University.
-She holds a secondary joint appointment as an Assistant Professor of Population Health Sciences at Weill Cornell Medical College.
+Emma Pierson is an assistant professor of computer science at UC Berkeley and core faculty in the Computational Precision Health program.
 She develops data science and machine learning methods to study inequality and healthcare.
-Her work has been recognized by best paper, poster, and talk awards, an NSF CAREER award, a Rhodes Scholarship, Hertz Fellowship, Rising Star in EECS, MIT Technology Review 35 Innovators Under 35, and Forbes 30 Under 30 in Science.
-Her research has been published at venues including ICML, KDD, WWW, Nature, and Nature Medicine, and she has also written for The New York Times, FiveThirtyEight, Wired, and various other publications.
+Her work has been recognized by best paper, poster, and talk awards, an NSF CAREER award, a Rhodes Scholarship, Hertz Fellowship, Rising Star in EECS, MIT Technology Review 35 Innovators Under 35, Forbes 30 Under 30 in Science, AI2050 Early Career Fellowship, and Samsung AI Researcher of the Year.
+Her research has been published in venues including Nature, JAMA, The New England Journal of Medicine, PNAS, Nature Medicine, ICML and ICLR, and she has also written for The New York Times, FiveThirtyEight, Wired, and various other publications.

 AI2050 Project